Chart Color Schemes

 Population growth drivers in Bentleigh are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Bentleigh's population is estimated at around 19,355.
-This reflects an increase of 1,434 people since the 2021 Census, which reported a population of 17,921.
-The change is inferred from AreaSearch's estimation of the resident population at 19,263 as of June 2024, along with validation of an additional 208 new addresses since the Census date.
-This results in a density ratio of 4,109 persons per square kilometer, placing Bentleigh in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, Bentleigh has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 88.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, Bentleigh's population is estimated at 19,358 as of Feb 2026.
+This reflects an increase of 1,437 people since the 2021 Census, which reported a population of 17,921.
+The change is inferred from AreaSearch's estimate of 19,263 residents following examination of ABS' June 2024 ERP data release and an additional 210 validated new addresses since the Census date.
+This results in a density ratio of 4,110 persons per square kilometer, placing Bentleigh in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Bentleigh has shown resilient growth patterns with a 1.5% compound annual growth rate, outpacing its SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 88.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projections, Bentleigh is expected to increase by 4,424 persons to 2041, reflecting an overall increase of 22.5% over the 17-year period.
+Based on aggregated SA2-level projections, Bentleigh is expected to grow by 4,434 persons to 2041, reflecting a gain of 22.6% in total over the 17-year period.

 Frequently Asked Questions - Population